DevelopersCommunity/libreswan-gcp/README.md

 ## SSH

 Execute the following command to open an SSH session to your VM and check if the installation succeeded.
-Use the instructions at <https://cloud.google.com/compute/docs/startupscript#viewing_startup_script_logs> to view the installation script output.

 ```powershell
 gcloud compute ssh <instance name> --zone=<zone>